Using Forests in Multivariate Regression Discontinuity Designs: Introduction

 The rest of the paper proceeds as follows.
 In Section \ref{sec:setup}, we begin with the identification of conditional treatment effects in multivariate RD designs.
 In Section \ref{sec:estimation}, we review current estimation and inference practices using local linear regressions and the issue thereof, as well as the minimax-optimal estimator, followed by an introduction to honest regression forests and local linear forests.
-We present simulation results in Section \ref{sec:simulation}.
+We present simulation results in Section \ref{sec:simulation} and an empirical application in Section \ref{sec:emprical}.
 Section \ref{sec:end} concludes.
 Appendix \ref{appendix:proof} collects the proof of Proposition \hyperref[prop:1]{1}, and Appendix \ref{appendix:supp} provides additional information on the Monte Carlo study.
-All replication files can be accessed at \href{https://github.com/yqi3/GRF-RD}{\texttt{github.com/yqi3/RDForest}}.